Skip to main content

 /mine

-This endpoint goes through everything that we have discussed so far with regards to mining a new block and using the PoW algorithm.
+This endpoint runs through everything we’ve discussed: mining a new block using the PoW algorithm.

 case '/mine':